heremaps/xyz-documentation/docs/cli/datahub_add-on.md

 ## Property Search

-Property Search indexes data in your Data Hub spaces and lets you use the API to search by property value.
+Property Search indexes data in your Spaces and lets you use the API to search by property value.

 This is currently available in the CLI and the API.
-Property Search is available for all spaces with less that 15,000 features.
+Property Search is available for all Spaces with less that 15,000 features.
 In order to use Property Search on more than 15,000 features, you'll need a Data Hub Add-on account.

 More details are available in the [CLI documentation](basic-features.md#property-search) and the [Swagger API `/search` endpoint](https://xyz.api.here.com/hub/static/swagger/#/Read%20Features/searchForFeatures).